 Types of policy evaluation

-In this case William Dunn (House, 1978:45), posited some public policy evaluation Model consisting of:
+About these, William Dunn (House, 1978:45) posited that public policy evaluation Models include:

 - The Adversary Model

 Evaluators are grouped into two, the first in charge of presenting positive program evaluation results, effective and good policy impact results, the second team played to find the results of negative program evaluation, ineffective, failed and that is not Right target.
 These two groups are meant to ensure neutrality as well as objectivity of the evaluation process.
 His findings were later assessed as an evaluation result.
 According to the model of this evaluation there is no data efficiency collected.